xiuqiao/KoalaAdDemoApp/README_EN.md

 Initialization timing is recommended in application first boot.
 You don't have to perform this operation every time the user opens the application.

 ### Request native ads
-1-needs to create ADRequestSetting objects to configure the advertisements.
+1-Needs to create ADRequestSetting objects to configure the advertisements.
 Other can be specified are icon's size(setIconSize，the optional parameters are 50x50, 100x100, and 200x200), Advertising creative big picture's size(setImageSize，currently only 1200x628 is supported);
-2-load ads:KoalaADAgent.loadAd();
+2-Load ads:KoalaADAgent.loadAd();
-3-if the ad request is successful, you can get the data for the ad and assemble it into a View as needed;
+3-If the ad request is successful, you can get the data for the ad and assemble it into a View as needed;
-4-register view and ads:KoalaADAgent.registerNativeAdView();
+4-Register view and ads:KoalaADAgent.registerNativeAdView();
 5-SDK handles the click event of the view and calls back;
-6- when the ad is no longer used, remove the ad bindings:KoalaADAgent.unregisterNativeAdView();
+6-When the ad is no longer used, remove the ad bindings:KoalaADAgent.unregisterNativeAdView();

 ### Request interstitial ads
-1-creates ADRequestSetting objects that configure the ads.
+1-Creates ADRequestSetting objects that configure the ads.
 The ad bit OID is an essential parameter;
-2-request interstitial ads:KoalaADAgent.loadInterstitialAd();
+2-Request interstitial ads:KoalaADAgent.loadInterstitialAd();
-3-ask for a successful ad campaign at the right time:KoalaADAgent.showInterstitialAd();
+3-Ask for a successful ad campaign at the right time:KoalaADAgent.showInterstitialAd();

 ### Banner ads
-1.add in the layout file that needs to display banner ads
+1.Add in the layout file that needs to display banner ads
 ```java
 <com.xinmei.adsdk.nativeads.KoalaBannerAdView
     android:id = "@+id/koalaAd"